 - Blood test – Xanax in the blood will only be detectable for up to 24 hours post use.
 One day post use will give a negative test result.

 - Hair test – Follicle analysis for Xanax can detect the drug up to one month post use although it is important to note that it takes much longer for a drug to show up in the hair.
 Follicle analysis is usually for someone who has been using Xanax for quite a while.
 If a test is done too soon, however, it may come back negative.

 - Saliva swab – Saliva, like blood, has a small detection window.
 A saliva test will only work two and a half days after last use.

 Benzodiazepines, also called Benzos, are often referred to as sedatives or mild tranquilizers that can affect the neurotransmitter GABA.
 These types of drugs are generally safe for short-term use and are not long-term solutions.
 Side effects of using Xanax are:

 Excessive use of the drug will cause excessive drowsiness, blurry vision, deceptive behavior, slurred speech, and the inability to stop taking the medicine, which leads to trying to find ways to obtain it.

-When Xanax is used long term, it can lead to cognitive issues that are similar to dementia.
-Once the drug is stopped, the issues will stop.
-Prolonged use is sometimes needed to manage anxiety disorders although it is not recommended.
-It is important to note the prolonged use can lead to a return of anxiety issues once the medicine is stopped.
-Xanax is best stopped by tapering down doses in order to slowly come off the drug.
+When someone uses Xanax long term, it can lead to cognitive issues that are similar to dementia.
+Once they stop taking the drug, the issues will stop.
+Prolonged use is sometimes the only way to manage anxiety disorders, although alternative methods are ideal.
+It is important to note that long-term use can cause a return of anxiety issues once the individual no longer takes the medication.

 - Hallucination and delirium